warrior-cultures-and-training

 Samoa: The Peʻa and Malu

 In Samoa, the warrior’s tattoo is called the peʻa, a dense pattern of geometric shapes that covers the body from waist to knees.
 The peʻa is one of the most enduring and iconic Polynesian tattoos.
 Its motifs include triangles (faʻa’a or vae’ale’ale), lines (aso), and diamond shapes that represent the sky, earth, and the weaving of genealogy.
 The process was—and still is—a deeply painful rite of passage, often taking weeks or months.
 Young men who completed the peʻa were recognized as full members of the warrior class, ’aumaga, and earned the right to serve and lead.
-The malu is the corresponding tattoo for women, covering the thighs and lower legs.
+The malu is the corresponding tattoo for women, covering the thighs and lower legs, and it represents protection and service to the community.

 Tahiti and the Marquesas: Marks of the Toa